olgarithms/sphinx-tutorial/docs/automating-versioning.md

 pull request uses the label `docs-version++`, it will create a new Github tag that's an increment on the previous tag.
 Otherwise, it will simply rebuild and deploy documentation updates to `main`.

-Let's create a simple shell script `create_tag.sh`, that will increment the github tag:
+Let's create a simple shell script `create_tag.sh`, that will increment the git tag:

 ```sh
 # get current tag